ember-engines/ember-engines.com/markdown/guide/deploying-and-fastboot.md

 Ember Engines is perfect for combining with Server-side rendering solution and works with [FastBoot](https://ember-fastboot.com/) out of the box.

-All Engine builds (regardless of lazy loading or not) will generate a `engines-dist/engine-name/config/environment.js` file.
+All Engine builds (regardless of whether they are lazy-loaded or not) will generate a `engines-dist/engine-name/config/environment.js` file.
 This is because we need to load that file in FastBoot for both eager and lazy engines.